 The campus has access to high speed internet which is provided to the site.
 The existing infrastructure throughout campus and into each of the classrooms may not be able to fully utilize the service provided.
 Upgrades to infrastructure, hardware and software are an ongoing process throughout and given time period.
 The District maintains and annually updates a master list of pending and completed IT projects.
-This list is located in Appendices C & D of this master plan.
-The most current version of these documents should be reviewed thoroughly and discussed with administrative and departmental staff prior to commencing and technology related projects.

 Plumbing - The campus is served by public water, sewer and natural gas systems.
 All buildings constructed in the initial phase of the campus have plumbing.
-The modular classrooms added subsequently do not, with the exception of some of the headstart and restroom buildings.
+The modular classrooms added subsequently do not, with the exception of some of the HeadStart and restroom buildings.